On the Waterfront-1954

 During a tremendously important moment in the film, Terry has a conversation with Charley and makes an impassioned statement-“I coulda’ been somebody.
 I coulda been a contender”, laments Terry to his brother, “Instead of a bum, which is what I am – let’s face it.”

-This line is a historic piece of writing and is true to the heart of the character.
+This line is a historic piece of writing and is true to the character.

-The film reaches further in its power and truth because it is representative of Elia Kazan’s real-life plight.
-During the early 1950’s the director famously informed on suspected Communists before a government committee while many of his colleagues chose to go to prison rather than name names.
+The film is more powerful and truthful because it represents Elia Kazan’s real-life plight.
+In the early 1950s, the director famously informed a government committee about suspected Communists, while many of his colleagues chose to go to prison rather than name names.

 Many Hollywood actors, directors, and screenwriters were blacklisted for decades to come.
-On the Waterfront is frequently deemed as an allegory to the director’s plight and therefore is a very personal story.
+On the Waterfront is frequently deemed an allegory to the director’s plight and is a personal story.

-On the Waterfront (1954) is sometimes violent and all-times realistic, painting a portrait of one man’s struggle to overcome the lousy life that has been given to him to do the right thing.
+On the Waterfront (1954) is sometimes violent and all-times realistic, painting a portrait of one man’s struggle to overcome the lousy life given to him to do the right thing.

-Thanks to gorgeous direction, an explosive lead performance by Brando, and all the pieces fitting perfectly in unison together, the film is one of the greats and hopefully will remain one that generations will come to discover.
+Thanks to gorgeous direction, an explosive lead performance by Brando, and all the pieces fitting perfectly in unison, the film is one of the greats and will remain one that generations will discover.

 Oscar Nominations: 8 wins-Best Motion Picture (won), Best Director-Elia Kazan (won), Best Actor-Marlon Brando (won), Best Supporting Actor-Lee J. Cobb, Karl Malden, Rod Steiger, Best Supporting Actress-Eva Marie Saint (won), Best Story and Screenplay (won), Best Music Score of a Dramatic or Comedy Picture, Best Art Direction, Black-and-White (won), Best Cinematography, Black-and-White (won), Best Film Editing (won)